RinLovesYou/VRCLinuxAssistant/README.md

 * Broken mod move-aside (temporarily uninstalls them until a fix is available)

 ## Usage
 Download the newest build from the release section and run it.

-This application auto-updates when launched, there is no need to download a new release each time.
-Then, simply check off the mods that you wish to install or update and click the <kbd>Install or Update</kbd> button.
+Then, simply select the mods that you wish to install or update and click the <kbd>Install or Update</kbd> button.
 Likewise, click the <kbd>Uninstall</kbd> button to remove any mods.

 ## Todo
 Since this is a port to Avalonia, not everything will be ported out of the box.